shayan1995/ticketX/README.md

 Features:
-● Users can log in
-● Admins can make lectures
-● Users can comment on lectures
-● Users can ask questions
-● Admins can answer questions
+● User Login (multiple types of users)
+● Organizer login
+● Customer login
+● Organizer held events and see the all the events that he/she ordered and held
+● User order tickets
+● Use stripe gem to do the transaction
+● User see all the events that he/she ordered

 Division of Labor:
-● Ken: Made users
+● Shayan: multiple models, devise, and strip implementation
-● Nhi: Made lectures and questions
+● Mike: CSS styling and views
+● Kyra: Event model views controller DB
-● Ethan: Made views and controllers
+● Kendal: CSS styling and views